a crystal clear hot tub with therapy jets

 The proper jet function is crucial for a hot tub’s performance and your overall enjoyment.
 Malfunctioning jets can reduce the therapeutic and relaxation benefits of using a hot tub and may lead to higher energy bills and potential damage to the hot tub’s components.

-For more information on fixing hot tub issues like the E02 error code, With these tips and a little bit of know-how, you can keep your Coleman SaluSpa running smoothly for years to come.
+For more information on fixing hot tub issues like the E02 error code, With these tips and a little know-how, you can keep your Coleman SaluSpa running smoothly for years.

 Troubleshooting